 The Cow Ponies is a Milwaukee-based band founded by music veteran John Graham in 2015.
 Our set list includes both original music and old country, alternative country, and cow punk copies.
 After several months of practice, we had our debut gig (with Lisa Ridgely and DJ Lars) the day after Christmas to a packed house at […]

 Check out our upcoming shows and listen to some original Cow Ponies music.
-We’re in the process of booking more shows for the summer, so please check back here or on our Facebook page!
-We’ve been in the studio working on our first CD.
+We’re in the process of booking more shows for fall and early winter, so please check back here or on our Facebook page!
+Our first CD is currently being mastered.
 These preliminary cuts’ll give you a good taste of our sound. […]

 Hey y’all: The last time we played John’s Dock, we were doing a set to benefit Thoughts for Food, the annual Racine County Food Bank benefit.
 Interesting night.
 We’ll tell you about it sometime, except you have to buy us a beer first.